 Specifically, the researchers searched for genetic alterations across three brain regions.
-These regions were the dorsolateral prefrontal cortex, subgenual anterior cingulate cortex, and basolateral amygdala, all of which are implicated in depression.
+These regions were the dorsolateral prefrontal cortex, subgenual anterior cingulate cortex, and basolateral amygdala, all of which are

 For comparison, the team also studied the postmortem brain tissue of men and women without major depression.